mmourshed/tr-2050-residential-electricity-demand/README.md

 ---

 *This dashboard provides supplementary material for the research article published in Energy journal.
-The projections are based on Random Forest machine learning models and should be interpreted within the context of the study's methodology and limitations.*
+The projections are based on the Random Forest machine learning model and should be interpreted within the context of the study's methodology and limitations.*